sapkotajeevan/pynetwork-automation/README.md

 # About The Project
 **Network Automation** has been the name of the game, in past couple of decades.
-With technologies like **Software Defined Networking(SDN)** and **Intent Based Networking(IBN)** being widespreadly used in the industry today, this project is a small effort towards understanding Network Programmability and Automation using Python.
+The technologies like **Software Defined Networking(SDN)** and **Intent Based Networking(IBN)** are being widespreadly used in the industry today.
+This project is a small effort towards understanding Network Programmability and Automation using Python.
 All the modules used in this project have been explained below;

 # Contents
 * [Handling CSV Files](#1-handling-csv-files)